Saurabh23/mSRGAN-A-GAN-for-single-image-super-resolution-on-high-content-screening-microscopy-images./README.md

   - **Inefficiency of the traditional pixel wise Mean squared error (MSE)**: M.S.E has a lot of flaws for generating images, and images produced by MSE do not correlate well with the image quality perceived by a human observer.
 M.S.E overly penalizes larger errors, while is more forgiving to the small errors ignoring the underlying structure of the image.
 M.S.E tends to have more local minima which make it challenging to reach convergence towards a better local minimum.
 Consequently, the most common metric to quantitatively measure the image quality, p.s.n.r, corresponds poorly to a human's perception of an image quality.

   - **Feature transferability between distant source and target domains in CNN's**: Transferability of features from convnets is inversely proportional to the distance between source and target tasks, ([Bengio et al.], [Azizpour et al.]).
-Hence, directly using [SRGAN] (trained on Imagenet database of natural images) for microscopic images is not a good idea.
+Hence, directly using [SRGAN] (which minimises feature representations of a VGG19 trained on Imagenet database of natural images for the content loss) for microscopic images is not a good idea.